zhouchw5/Python_excel.github.io/README.md

 ------------------------------

 ## Bridge Adjoining the Parent Items and Son Items
 Our working calendar had three lines: the planning line, the ordering line and the implementing line.
+The planning line and the ordering line are the activating source of the whole operating process.